 It is well-known that the weight of the shoe affects your running speed.
 Lighter is faster.
 If an elite runner wore 100 grams lighter shoes, he could save up to 57 seconds off his marathon time.
 Lighter is faster, but is it better?

 A shoe’s “heel-to-toe drop” (HTT drop) is the difference between how high a shoe is in the heel and the forefoot.
-In simple terms, it shows how much your toes drop below your heel.
+It simply shows how much your toes drop below your heel.
 Typical ranges for heel drop are from 0 to 16 mm.
-A high drop encourages excessive heel striking and can often lead to knee injuries.
+A high drop encourages excessive heel striking and can lead to knee injuries.
 A lower drop of 4 mm is more suitable for those who naturally run towards mid and forefoot.
-However, the lower the drop, the more calf flexibility and ankle mobility you need.
+However, the lower the drop, the more you need calf flexibility and ankle mobility.
 Most shoes have a drop between 4 and 12 mm.
 Some shoes have less than 6mm, and a few minimalist designs have zero drop.

 Cushioning softens the effect of a foot strike by providing impact absorption.

 Stability shoes: Are recommended for people who overpronate.
 This means your foot tends to roll inward slightly when you’re running.
-If you’ve got medium arches and are looking for cushioning and support combinations, then stability shoes are the best choice.
+Stability shoes are the best choice if you’ve got medium arches and are looking for cushioning and support combinations.

 Neutral shoes: If you’ve got high arches and are looking for pure cushioning, then neutral shoes are the right choice.
 Since your feet already move efficiently, neutral shoes let your feet do what they do naturally while comforting each step and protecting your feet.

 Another essential running gear for beginners is the top.
 You should wear light, breathable and durable shirts appropriate for the weather and are designed to keep you dry and comfortable.
-Avoid cotton and prefer technical fabrics that feel comfortable, light, and cool against the skin, unlike cotton.
+Unlike cotton, avoid cotton and prefer technical fabrics that feel comfortable, light, and cool against the skin.

 Technical fabrics can regulate your body temperature.
 They will move moisture away from your skin to the outer surface, where it will evaporate, keeping you dry and comfortable.